Jai-ACS/Mod-ShowMoreGridInfo/README.md

 2. The original MoreGridInfo mod updates the Grid Info panel when the mouse cursor moves - this ported version of the mod updates Grid Info panel when a tile is selected (as per how Grid Info panel works on mobile version without mods)
 3. Increased Grid Info panel size, that would allow more information to be shown
 4. Some information are now colored according to the value being displayed, which may or may not help to make reading easier
+5. Sect trading price feature has been removed - it will be added as a separate mod later

 ## Main Features
 The Grid Info panel is enhanced, showing the following information of the selected tile: